VDBBjorn/bjorn-to-code/src/content/posts/20250902_component_tests_part1.md

 The background is set up once on the `ScenarioContext` and applies to all tests using it.
 Change how you seed venues or users?
 Update one `SeedVenue` or `SeedUser` class, not 50 tests.

+We've built a small *framework* around this pattern to make it even easier.
+It handles the plumbing while you focus on writing readable, composable steps (I prefer not to use the word "framework", but OK, it's a small framework 🙃)

 Component tests become your main safety net for refactoring.
 They sit between unit tests (pure domain logic) and E2E tests (critical user journeys), focusing on business behaviors through your API.

 **Why this works:**